-International Board Certified Lactation Consultants are often employed in the health care system as midwives neonatal nurses, or health visitors.
+International Board Certified Lactation Consultant are offen employed in the health care system as midwives, neonatal nurses, or health visitors.
 Others work as breastfeeding counsellors in voluntary organisations.
-Some are in specialist hospital or community posts such as Infant Feeding Advisers or Breastfeeding Coordinators.
+Some are in specialist hospital or community posts such as Infant Feeding Advisers or Breastfeeding Co ordinators.
 To become a Lactation Consultant they are not required to have had a personal breastfeeding experience.
-They have to undertake various courses of study covering many aspects of infant feeding, including anatomy and physiology of lactation, infant development, unitd protection, use of medication in nursing mothers, and counselling skills.
+They have to undertake various courses of study covering many aspects of infant feeding, including anatomy and physiclogy of lactation, infant development, child protection, use of medication in nursing mothers, and counselling skills.